rpep/fmmgen/README.md

 [![Arxiv Paper](https://img.shields.io/badge/arxiv-2005.12351-B31B1B)](https://arxiv.org/abs/2005.12351)
 [![.github/workflows/actions.yml](https://github.com/rpep/fmmgen/actions/workflows/actions.yml/badge.svg)](https://github.com/rpep/fmmgen/actions/workflows/actions.yml)

-This package generates Fast Multipole and Barnes-Hut operators for use in tree codes.
+Hand-deriving Cartesian multipole operators for a Fast Multipole or Barnes-Hut code is tractable up to about 3rd order for simple monopole sources, and a serious undertaking beyond that - the algebra gets markedly worse again if your sources are dipoles, quadrupoles, or higher, which is why most Cartesian FMM/Barnes-Hut implementations you'll find are stuck at low order and monopole sources only. fmmgen does the derivation symbolically with SymPy, to whatever expansion order and source order you ask for, and emits optimized C, C++, or CUDA code for the result: common-subexpression elimination, exploitation of the Laplace Green's function's harmonicity, and an optional trace-free ("harmonic compression") basis all reduce the operator's operation count before it ever reaches your compiler.

+Generating the operators is only half the problem, so fmmgen also ships a complete, OpenMP-parallelised reference implementation of both the FMM and Barnes-Hut tree and traversal in the `example` folder, built around the generated operators, that you can drop straight into your own code rather than writing a tree code from scratch.
-It was written as part of the PhD research of Ryan Alexander Pepper at the University of Southampton.

-The library is written in Python, and requires at least version 3.12.
-The package has few dependencies; the main one is the SymPy library. fmmgen is licensed under the MIT License.
+fmmgen was written as part of the PhD research of Ryan Alexander Pepper at the University of Southampton, and is described in the accompanying paper (see [References](#references) below). fmmgen is licensed under the MIT License.

-fmmgen consists of several parts:

-1) Symbolical algebraic generation of the operators for fast multipole and Barnes-Hut codes in Cartesian Coordinates.
-Hand implementation of multipole formulae up to an arbitrary expansion order is non-trivial, and beyond 3rd order is a substantial effort.
-In general, this leaves most Cartesian fast multipole and Barnes-Hut authors writing operator functions by hand, as can be seen from other similar packages.

-2) A code writer, which generates code from the expansion formulae.
-At present, this generates C or C++ code but in future may be extended.
-The code makes use of something called 'common subexpression elimination' (CSE) which reduces the number of operations which are performed in the compiled code.
-Compilers already offer this functionality, but only at higher levels of compiler optimisation is it turned on.
-Other optimisations are also present.

-The code writer can also output a Cython wrapper for this C or C++ code, which can be used for quick testing of the operators.
+## Features

+- **Arbitrary expansion order and source order.** Ask for order-10 quadrupole operators as easily as order-2 monopole ones; fmmgen derives the formulae symbolically rather than relying on a table of hand-worked cases.
+- **Optimized code generation, not just correct code.** Common-subexpression elimination, exploitation of the Laplace Green's function's harmonicity, and an optional trace-free ("harmonic compression") basis all cut the operation count of the generated operators, particularly for the M2L operator at high order.
+- **C, C++, or CUDA output**, plus an optional Cython wrapper so you can call the generated operators directly from Python while prototyping.
+- **A ready-to-use tree code.** The `example` folder contains a complete, OpenMP-parallelised FMM and Barnes-Hut implementation built on the generated operators, covering monopole, dipole, and quadrupole sources out of the box.
+- **Peer-reviewed.** fmmgen is described in an accompanying paper (see [References](#references)), and has been cited in published work using it for large-scale polarizable force fields.

 ## Installation

-To try out the module, first install it and the requirements:
+fmmgen requires Python 3.12+ and has few dependencies, the main one being SymPy.
+To try it out, install it and its requirements:

 ```bash
 git clone https://github.com/rpep/fmmgen.git